pyrotek45/avon/tutorial/SITE_GENERATOR.md

 # Static Site Generator Guide

 This guide demonstrates how to use Avon as a static site generator, similar to tools like Jekyll, Hugo, or Rusto.
 Avon can generate HTML pages from markdown content using template placeholders like `<!-- expand-title -->` and `<!-- expand-body -->`.
+No npm install required.
+No 847 dependencies.
+Just Avon.

-> **💡 Share Your Site Generators:** Use the `--git` flag to share your site generator templates!
+> Tip: Share Your Site Generators:** Use the `--git` flag to share your site generator templates!
 Put your `.av` file in GitHub, and others can deploy it with custom content.
 Example: `avon deploy --git user/repo/site_generator.av --root ./site -title "My Blog"`.
 This makes it easy to share and collaborate on site generator templates.

 ## Quick Start: Minimal Example